 - Exit Status and Date

-- Employment Status
+- Employment Status at Exit (NEW)

-- Income Level
+- Income Level at Exit (NEW)

-- Education Level
+- Education Level at Exit (NEW)

+- Housing status

 In addition to electronic data collection, programs should employ the use of surveys to capture qualitative data to be used "to make any necessary modifications to program operations, procedures, and practices" (Georgia AFDC Standard 8.5, p.10).
 As per Georgia standards (AFDC Standard 8.1), participant progress, success, and satisfaction should be monitored on a regular basis through the use of surveys and participant feedback, most importantly at the program entry point and graduation.